 If you’re here to make the most of your Australian road trip we would recommend setting aside at least a couple of days.
 Then you can stop often and enjoy some of the coastal towns and a spot of sightseeing.
 To get hands-on like the locals and to throw yourself into the deep-end with water sports, outdoor activities and hiking, we recommend at least 3 whole days.

-#5.
-Is it easy to drive the Great Ocean Road?
+8. Is it easy to drive the Great Ocean Road?
+Is it dangerous?

 The road of Great Ocean Road is two-lane (one in each direction).
 The speed limit ranges from 50 km/h to 100 km/h.